Actors Headshots advice from Carl Proctor CDG.

 Good photos are what make us look further.
 It doesn’t matter how impressive your CV or showreel is if we don’t look beyond your photos.
 This is why good photos are essential and potentially career altering.

-Above all, a handful of good photos that cover a useful range are likely to get you more meetings.
-Bad or uninteresting photos can work against you.
-Good photos will help you to get an agent or will enthuse your current agent to really push you, knowing that they have images of you that suit a number of casting briefs.
+Good photos will help you to get an agent or will enthuse your current agent to really push you, knowing that they have images of you that suit several different casting briefs.

 Preparing for your headshot session

+As an actor, it’s always advisable to look after yourself and to try to look healthy for your session.
+It’s obviously best not to go out or have a late night before your session, but much can be fixed in Photoshop, so I wouldn’t stress too much if you don’t feel that you look your best.
+A recent client told me that she had read that its best to avoid coffee and sugar for a month before a session.
+That is obviously going too far, so enjoy a coffee before your shoot if you like.
 Try to arrive with an idea of what you want from the session.
 No harm in aiming to look like yourself on a good day, but hair, make-up and what you wear should just look fine but not pull focus.
 I think you should check that your photographer has a bathroom or at least a large mirror and a plug socket close by.
 For actors’ headshots, you don’t need a stylist or a hair or make-up artist, so I wouldn’t consider paying extra for any of this or visiting one before your session.

 Makeup